 1. Give it a Wash

-The first step in preparing the vehicle is to wash it.
-Using quality soaps with citrus oil and gloss finishes can make a big difference.
-Make sure to clean the wheels before moving onto the body and save yourself the headache of water spots when you start detailing the exterior.
-Many car care brands sell kits that include soap along with other items.
+Washing the vehicle is the first step.
+Using quality citrus oil soaps and gloss finishes can make a big difference.
+Clean the wheels before moving on to the body and save yourself the annoyance of water spots when you start detailing the exterior.
+Many car care brands sell kits that include proper soaps along with other essential cleaning items.

 Tip: Use high-quality microfiber cloths to avoid any scratches or swirling in the paint.
 You can find these at most automotive and department stores.

 Tiny dirt and grime particles can get stuck in a car’s clear coat, especially with used vehicles.
 Try using a clay bar (link opens in new tab) – a plastic, malleable, clay-like material that works great for removing dirt and particles from the surface of your vehicle’s paint job.
 A clay bar can remove hard water stains, paint overspray, and more to achieve a car paint restoration.
 Start by rolling the clay bar into a ball in the palm of your hand and pressing it flat.
 Next, simply run the clay over the vehicle’s exterior to lift away the dirt.

 Tip: Remember to use plenty of lubricant when going over the surface of the car – most will come with lubricant.
 Doing this will ensure a smoother finish and even prevent future scratches!